HCS Score

 Overall Result: Haram — Red Line Violations

-These questions apply equally to RLUSD, USDT, USDC, PYUSD, USDG, and any future stablecoin.
-The issuer's name and the blockchain it operates on are secondary to the reserve structure underneath.
+These questions apply equally to RLUSD, USDT, USDC, and any future stablecoin that enters the market.
+The issuer's regulatory standing matters less than the financial structure underneath.

 Ripple USD (RLUSD) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.